The Land of Steamy

 Kahuzi Biega National Park is the home of lowland Gorillas.
 The park is located about a 30 km drive from Bukavu and is easily accessible.
 Tracking these endangered and intriguing animals is a real retreat as they are quite different from the Mountain Gorillas found in Virunga National Park.
 Kahuzi Biega National Park is a mountainous jungle area dominated by two extinct volcanos;

 Kahuzi - Biega.

-Idjwi Island is situated in the middle of Lake Kivu and is territory of the Democratic Republic of Congo.
-At a length of 70 km it is the second largest inland island in Africa!
+Idjwi Island is situated in the middle of Lake Kivu and is the territory of the Democratic Republic of Congo.
+At a length of 70 km, it is the second-largest inland island in Africa!
 Many people do not know this island and its indigenous pygmy tribe living on it.
-It is possible to visit one of the local tribe on the island by a motor bike tour on the island.
+It is possible to visit one of the local tribes on the island by motorbike tour on the island.
 It is easily accessible from either Goma or Bukavu by boat.

 CONGO HOTELS AND LODGES;

 We visit all accommodation in Congo ourselves to be able to select the best accommodation for you and to give you advice from personal experience!
 Our selection criteria are focused on the view, service, location, style and price of each lodge.
 We also select accommodation based on the feedback from previous clients.
 Have a look below on our recommended selection of accommodation in each area of Congo.
 We give options in different standards and budgets.